hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Properties.md

 *3.* Click to *Save and Close* the new Property.

-## Creating Property Sets and Adding Properties
+## Creating Property Sets and Adding Property Set Keys

 *1.* Select the *Property Sets* tab and click *Add*.
 The page adjusts: